 Every single detail you planned for us was executed with perfection.
 Everything.
 Every person you put us into contact with was kind, interesting, fun, young, and a lot like us—a lot of them are people we hope to be in contact with for a long time to come.

 — Danielle G.

-700-1700 USD per person, per day.
+1200 -1900 USD per person, per day for 4 star properties and even more if you want 5 star.
 This typically includes all hotels, regional flights, ground transfers, guided excursions, some meals, and Trufflepig trip planning services and support.
 The season you choose for your safari can have a bearing on the price of your trip and travelling in low season can potentially reduce the cost per night of the camps and lodges you stay in by 10 - 20%.